felipelira/PrediPath/databases/general/README.md

-This folder stores the raw and clusterized databases to be used by PrediPath.
+This folder stores the raw database in BLASTp format to perform your own search against the PREDIPATH Database

-  - predipath_raw
-  - predipath_clusters